opnfv/opnfvdocs/docs/release/overview.rst

 and learnings from its work directly to those communities in the form of blueprints, patches, bugs, and new code.

-OPNFV focuses on building NFV Infrastructure (NFVI) and Virtualised Infrastructure Management (VIM) by integrating components from upstream projects such as OpenDaylight, ONOS, Tungsen Fabric, OVN, OpenStack, Kubernetes, Ceph Storage, KVM, Open vSwitch, and Linux.
-More recently, OPNFV has extended its portfolio of forwarding solutions to include DPDK, fd.io and ODP, is able to run on both Intel and ARM commercial and white-box hardware, support VM, Container and BareMetal workloads, and includes Management and Network Orchestration MANO components primarily for application composition and management in the Fraser release.
+OPNFV focuses on building NFV Infrastructure (NFVI) and Virtualized Infrastructure Management (VIM) by integrating components from upstream projects such as OpenDaylight, OVN, OpenStack, Kubernetes, Ceph Storage, KVM, Open vSwitch, Linux, DPDK, FD.io and ODP.
+OPNFV- is able to run on both Intel and ARM commercial and white-box hardware, support VM, Container and BareMetal workloads.

 These capabilities, along with application programmable interfaces (APIs) to other NFV elements, form the basic infrastructure required for Virtualized Network Functions (VNF)